 Regular Library Volunteers

-These regular volunteers collectively make up one full-time staff person week-to-week.
+These regular volunteers collectively make a big difference each week shelving books, cataloging books, and sorting donated books.
 We could not do what we do without them!

 - Jean Crane

 - Kay Sharrow

 A connected community of readers, learners, and volunteers across Columbia County.

 The Columbia County Traveling Library provides quality library services in underserved rural areas.
 Through the bookmobile, branch libraries, and the online library, we build strong communities by offering access to books, information, and lifelong learning opportunities for all.